javascript-tutorial/en.javascript.info/2-ui/2-events/04-default-browser-action/article.md

 # Browser default actions

-Many events automatically lead to browser actions.
+Many events automatically lead to certain actions performed by the browser.

 For instance:

-- A click on a link -- initiates going to its URL.
+- A click on a link - initiates navigation to its URL.
-- A click on submit button inside a form -- initiates its submission to the server.
+- A click on a form submit button - initiates its submission to the server.
-- Pressing a mouse button over a text and moving it -- selects the text.
+- Pressing a mouse button over a text and moving it - selects the text.

-If we handle an event in JavaScript, often we don't want browser actions.
-Fortunately, it can be prevented.
+If we handle an event in JavaScript, we may not want the corresponding browser action to happen, to implement another behavior instead.

 ## Preventing browser actions

 There are two ways to tell the browser we don't want it to act:

 - The main way is to use the `event` object.
 There's a method `event.preventDefault()`.
-- If the handler is assigned using `on<event>` (not by `addEventListener`), then we can also return `false` from it.
+- If the handler is assigned using `on<event>` (not by `addEventListener`), then returning `false` also works the same.

-In the example below a click to links doesn't lead to URL change:
+In this HTML a click on a link doesn't lead to navigation, browser doesn't do anything:

 ```html autorun height=60 no-beautify
 <a href="/" onclick="return false">Click here</a>